LukeStashWalker/stashwalker/README.md

 ### Block Tracers

-different colored tracers to interesting blocks
+different colored tracers to interesting blocks:
     - containers
         - shulkerboxes
         - double chests (that are not in a dungeon)